Nicholas O'Neill (writer)

-Nicholas O'Neill (January 28, 1985 – February 20, 2003) was the youngest of the 100 victims of The Station nightclub fire, which occurred in West Warwick, Rhode Island.
+Nicholas Philip O'Neill (January 28, 1985 – February 20, 2003) was the youngest of the 100 victims of The Station nightclub fire, which occurred in West Warwick, Rhode Island.
 He had turned 18 in January of that year.
 His life and work as a writer, actor and musician has been memorialized by the documentary 41 and in the book 41 Signs of Hope.
 41 is based on the thesis that Nicholas may have somehow foreseen his own death, as suggested by his various documented writings.
 The film (including the extra material featured on the DVD) includes interviews with, among others, Land, radio host Dave Kane (Nicholas' father), writer Ann Hood, medium Robert Brown, and University of Arizona afterlife researcher Gary Schwartz.
 O'Neill also authored a play, They Walk Among Us, which was produced in various cities after his death, and was adapted into a screenplay by novelist Jon Land.

-Life
+Life and career

-Nicholas O'Neill was born on January 28, 1985, the son of Joanne O'Neill and Dave Kane.
-He lived for most of his life in Cranston, Rhode Island with his mother and his half-brothers Christian and William.
+Nicholas Philip O'Neill was born on January 28, 1985, the only son of Joanne (née Romanelli) O'Neill and Dave Kane.
+He lived for most of his life in Cranston, Rhode Island with his mother and his older half-brothers Christian and William from his mother's first marriage.
 O'Neill began acting at a young age in church, school and community theater productions, playing such roles as Linus in You're a Good Man, Charlie Brown and Conrad Birdie in Bye Bye Birdie.
 By the age of 14, he was performing improv comedy and by the age of 17, he had taught himself to play guitar and performed as front man with the rock band Shryne, using the stage name Nicky O. Meanwhile, he began to struggle with school, eventually losing interest in it entirely and dropping out.
 During his last years, he was focused on acting with the Providence company All Children's Theater, and writing and performing music.
 He was involved in a serious, long-term relationship with his girlfriend, Gabby Sherba.

 O'Neill's family alleges that toward the end of his life, he began having mystical experiences, which they claim influenced much of his writing, including his songwriting, journals, and his play, They Walk Among Us, which features a character that O'Neill seemed to have based on himself.
 The character is a teenager who has died and become a guardian angel who watches over other young people.